The Broken Tea Cup

 “Thanks to you, I can’t do what I’m supposed to do,” growled Gran as she dumped the broken pieces in the trash bucket, then went to the rocker to yank it away from the hutch.

-I’m in big trouble, realized Julan as he watched Gran return to her recliner and movie in a huff.
+I’m in big trouble, realized Julan as he watched Gan return to her recliner and movie in a huff.
 She’s going to stay mad, he told himself.

 During the remainder of the visit, no words were spoken.
-Other than a quick bathroom trip, Julan didn’t budge.
+To ensure there wasn’t another accident, Julan didn’t budge.

-When his mother finally returned, Julan bolted toward the door, anxious to again breath calmly.
+When his mother finally returned, Julan bolted toward the door.

 ~

-While walking to The Raneford Town Library and Museum—a building that contained usual library materials as well as rooms with valuable artifacts, Julan’s mother was understanding.
-“You dashed into the hall when I arrived like a hornet was after you,” she noted.
+While walking to The Raneford Town Library and Museum—a building that contained usual library materials as well as a room with valuable artifacts, Julan’s mother wondered how Julan’s visit with Gran went.
+“You dashed into the hall when I arrived.
+Is there anything I shoud know?” she asked.

 “We’ll buy her another fancy cup,” reassured his mother.